Chinese Masterpieces

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Kangxi Period Lotus Bowl with Ruby Red Ground and Falangcai Enamels, Exhibiting Blue Four-Character Yuzhi Mark Encased in a Double Square, Imperial Qing Dynasty

 This Qing Dynasty Kangxi Falangcai bowl exhibits an exquisite form and craftsmanship.
 The piece features a robust falangcai palette adorned with vibrant colored enamels on the floral motifs, complemented by a more delicate enamel shading in green tones that enhances the lotus pads.
 Notably, the bowl displays subtle crazing in the flowers alongside a rich ruby red ground, underscoring its artistic merit.
 Careful attention to detail, along with an impressive balance of colors and shading, characterizes this exceptional piece.
-Kangxi falangcai bowls are often distinguished by fine crazing within their enamel surfaces, a feature present in this bowl which also exhibits some flaking in the biscuit, indicating its age and authenticity.
+Kangxi falangcai bowls are often distinguished by fine crazing within their enamel surfaces, a feature present in this bowl, which also exhibits some flaking in the biscuit, indicating its age and authenticity.
 The color palette employed in Kangxi falangcai pieces is indeed striking.
 Additionally, this bowl bears the four-character yuzhi mark of the Kangxi period, presented in a double square format on the base.
 This meticulously crafted Kangxi bowl measures approximately 6 1/8 inches in diameter. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Qing Dynasty Imperial Qianlong-Marked And Period Famille Rose Globular Formed Vase

 This exquisite piece of Chinese porcelain is a remarkable Fine Art Qing Dynasty Imperial vase, specifically marked and produced during the Qianlong Period, spanning from 1736 to 1795.
 The craftsmanship displayed in this vase is notable, showcasing multiple bands and layers of intricate decoration that attest to the artist's exceptional skill.
 The vase features incised elements, while the band encircling the shoulder is adorned with countless meticulously controlled enamel droplets, contributing to its unique visual texture.
 The foliage, branches, blossoms, and butterflies are rendered with remarkable delicacy.
 A careful examination—preferably through magnification—of the leaves, flowers, and branches reveals a depth of detail, color vibrancy, and shading that enhance the overall balance and richness of the piece.
 Collectors must cultivate an understanding of the distinguishing features that elevate a piece from being good to truly exceptional or even a masterpiece.
 A thorough inspection of many Qing Dynasty artifacts reveals that they were often executed by less skilled artisans, lacking the depth, detail, and balance seen in superior pieces.
 Attention to detail, color harmony, and shading is crucial for recognizing these differences.
-The decorations of this vase predominantly utilize fine brushwork, with some details likely rendered using a single hair strand brush.
+The decorations of this vase predominantly utilize fine brushwork, with some details likely rendered using a single-hair-strand brush.
 It is noteworthy that there exists a minor firing flaw at the blue base; the blue glaze has contracted slightly, resulting in a couple of small white areas.
 Additionally, the reverse of the vase features a poem, while the base prominently displays the Qianlong mark, aligned with the center of the primary decoration—a characteristic feature of Imperial Qianlong porcelain.
 This impressive vase stands at approximately 16 1/8 inches in height, making it a significant addition to any collection.

 (Click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Famille Rose Guan Vessel from the Qianlong Period of the Imperial Qing Dynasty